plurid/deon/packages/deon-rust/README.md

 ## Installs

-`deon` can be installed locally with the appropriate package manager for each implementation language, or can be installed globally as a CLI
+`deon` can be installed locally with the appropriate package manager for each implementation language, or can be installed globally as a `Command-Line Interface` tool

 using the `NodeJS` runtime